pranav-sreerag/pranav-sreerag.github.io/our-farm.md

 My family managed to expand the land using the profits they earned, once they had ownership of it.
 In those days, during the harvest season, it was like a festival.
-Everyone from the village would be doing some work or other.
-Some people separating paddy from the straw, some transporting sacks of paddy, and others chewing betal leaves and singing songs.
+Everyone from the village would be doing some work or other: some people harvesting paddy, some separating paddy from the straw, some transporting sacks of paddy, and others chewing betel leaves and singing songs.
 The last day of the harvest they would have a big party, drink toddy without us kids knowing, and generally celebrate.